noellimx/forager-backend/README.md

 ### Persistence Strategy

-- Development: Require sql service to be up before application runs.
+- Development: Connection pool will attempt to get available connection.
+Error is thrown if connection is not established after timeout.
 - Test: Use H2 database.
 - Production: Manual update via script.
 (Work in progress).